 No, there are no age restrictions to apply for the Scholarship.

-I have been accepted onto the MBA programme but I have not yet received an application for the Skoll Scholarship.
+I have been notified that my application is going forward to the final shortlisting stage but I have not yet received an email with a link to the Logistics and Reference Form for the Skoll Scholarship.
 What should I do?

 If you have any further questions which are not addressed here, please contact us at firstname.lastname@example.org.